Pequannock Township, New Jersey: Local government

+As of 2023, Pequannock's Township Council was comprised of Mayor David G. Kohle (R, term on council ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Ryan Herd (R, term on council ends 2024; term as deputy mayor ends 2023), John Driesse (R, 2026), Melissa Florance-Lynch (R, 2026) and Kyle Russell (R, 2026).

 In July 2021, the Township Council appointed John Driesse to fill the seat expiring in December 2022 that had been held by Richard Phelan until he resigned from office the previous month.

 Ed Engelbart was named Township Historian, following a resolution passed on May 10, 2011, making him the first person to be named to this position in a decade.

 Federal, state and county representation

-Pequannock Township is located in the 11th Congressional District and is part of New Jersey's 40th state legislative district.2019 New Jersey Citizen's Guide to Government, New Jersey League of Women Voters.
-Accessed October 30, 2019.
-Prior to the 2011 reapportionment following the 2010 Census, Pequannock Township had been in the 26th state legislative district.
+Pequannock Township is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.